bashnesnos/grepp/README.md

 After that you'll be able to execute "gradle releaseDev" or "gradle release" which will allow to distribute jar and other resources into those folders.

 TODO:
-Refactor WgrepConfig-PatternAutomationHelper coupling.
-Actually PatternAutomationHelper should be turned into a WgrepConfig instance Decorator/descendant.
 Research if logging systems configuration(logback/commons/log4j) files could be parsed into regex patterns and to config's automatically